SwapnilDaddikar07/golang-prometheus/README.md

 This is a simple integration with official prometheus golang client library to expose metrics.
 Four endpoints are configred.

-1. /all-success-simulator  (needs monitoring)
+1. /all-success-simulator  (monitoring enabled at this endpoint.)
-2. /internal-server-error-simulator (needs monitoring)
+2. /internal-server-error-simulator (monitoring enabled at this endpoint)
-3. /slow-simulator (needs monitoring)
+3. /slow-simulator (monitoring enabled at this endpoint)
-4. /healthz (needs to be excluded from monitoring)
+4. /healthz (monitoring disabled for this endpoint as /healthz endpoint is primarily used for liveness and readiness probes)

 A middleware for capturing metrics sits at the top of all routes.
+Meaning it will intercept all incoming requests to the microservice.
 The middleware accepts urls which need to be excluded from monitoring.
 This is because , every application has some urls created for readiness/liveness probes which we dont intend to monitor.